The latest PR news from PRovoke Media, previously known as the Holmes Report.

 — Diana Marszalek

-LLYC has made a significant commitment to creative a diverse and inclusive culture within its own walls and in the broader creative community.
+While agency founder José Antonio Llorente continues to play an active role as chairman, the firm promoted Americas leader Alejandro Romero to global CEO in November of last year, while CEO of Europe Luisa Garcia was named one of the Top 100 Women Leaders in Spain by Mujeres&Cia last year.
+Jorge López Zafra, who had led the corporate and financial practices, is now managing director of the firm’s flagship Madrid office, while Tiago Vidal leads operations in Portugal.
+The firm has also made a significant commitment to creating a diverse and inclusive culture within its own walls and in the broader creative community.
 It signed the European Diversity Charter, and is member of several organizations that promote diversity and inclusion in the workplace such as REDI (a network formed by companies and experts on diversity and inclusion of LGBTI employees and allies in Spain) or UnadeDos (a network of brands, agencies, and media promoting gender equality in the creative industry).
-The firm’s Foundation, meanwhile, saw about 350 employees participate in 14 different charity projects.
-New talent, meanwhile, came through the acquisitions of Apache, a performance marketing consultancy, and China, a highly-regarded Spanish creative agency.

 — Paul Holmes